 Halloween activities such as dressing in costumes, lighting bonfires, going to parties, sharing ghost stories, and trick-or-treating all originated with the Samhain festival, but many popular Halloween symbols such witches and black cats did not become associated with the holiday until later on.

 The Celts and Samhain

-Halloween originated with the Celtic Feast of Samhain, during which it was believed that ancestral spirits might emerge and roam freely because the walls between the living and the dead were at their thinnest.
-Live people wore costumes to make themselves appear dead so that evil spirits wouldn’t bother them.
-They also made offerings of food to to secure more compassionate treatment from Saman, appease troublemaking spirits, and nourish journeying ancestral ghosts.
-A horse or a cat might be sacrificed on a bonfire during the festival.
-There is still debate on whether or not human sacrifices took place as well, as this may have been Roman propaganda.
+The Celtic Feast of Samhain was held at a time when the walls between the living and dead were believed to be at their thinnest so that ancestral spirits might emerge and roam freely.
+Live people wore costumes to make themselves appear dead so that evil spirits wouldn’t bother them and they made offerings of food to appease troublemaking spirits and nourish journeying ancestral ghosts.
+An animal might have been sacrificed during the festival, and there is still debate as to whether human sacrifices took place as well (this may have been Roman propaganda).